-Latin America airlines grew their international CTKs, amid falling demand in other regions decline of their CTKs, from 6.7% in April to 3.1% in May (Chart 9).
+Latin America airlines grew their international CTKs, amid falling demand in other regions

+Globally, international CTKs witnessed an annual decline of 6.0% in May, slightly lower than the industry-wide demand contraction of 5.2%.
+Among the different regions, Latin America airlines achieved the only YoY growth in international CTK (3.8% in May), while Middle East carriers witnessed an imporvement in the annual decline of their CTKs, from 6.7% in April to 3.1% in May (Chart 9).
 Airlines in North America and Europe stablized their YoY declines in May compared to the previous month.
 However, they still recorded the biggest annual decrease among the regions.
-North American airlines saw a 7.5% annual drop in their international CTKs, while European experienced a comparable decline at 7.2%.
+North American airlines saw a 7.5% annual drop in their international CTKs, while European airlines experienced a comparable decline at 7.2%.